-K. Solid waste.
+Solid waste

-1. Adequate solid waste collection facilities and service shall be obtained by the applicant in connection with the proposed development and evidence shall be provided to the city demonstrating that all solid waste will be disposed of in a manner that complies with all governmental requirements.
+Adequate solid waste collection facilities and service shall be obtained by the applicant in connection with the proposed development and evidence shall be provided to the city demonstrating that all solid waste will be disposed of in a manner that complies with all governmental requirements or all residential plats, the applicant shall contribute to school facilities in accordance with the Broward County Land Development Code and shall provide documentation to the city that such contribution has been satisfied.

-2. Solid waste facilities.
 Where the city provides solid waste collection service and adequate service can be provided, an adequacy finding shall be issued.
 Where there is another service provider, a written assurance will be required.
-The impacts of the proposed development will be determined based on Table 4, Solid Waste, on file with the department.
+The impacts of the proposed development will be determined based on Table 4, Solid Waste, on file with the department